RunOpenCode/query-resources-loader-bundle/docs/twig-support.md

 - You can, of course, create/register your own extensions for query loader Twig environment, register it as a service and tag it with `runopencode.query_resources_loader.twig.extension` tag.
-- You can not load Twig templates from `Resources/views` directories (at least not with default settings), this mixing is not something that is desirable nor wanted
+- You cannot load Twig templates from `Resources/views` directories (at least not with default settings), this mixing is not something that is desirable nor wanted
-- Same principle applies if you want to override queries from other bundle as if you want to override bundle's templates
+- Same principle applies if you want to override queries from other bundles as if you want to override bundle's templates

-In general - bundle uses new instance of Twig environment, it checks files in `Resources/query` directory.
+In general - bundle uses a new instance of Twig environment, it checks files in `query` and `Resources/query` directory.

 ## Some examples

 How you are going to use power of Twig is up to you, but here is general idea with simple example:

-    $this->get('roc.query_loader')->execute('@MyAppReporting/common.ledger.sql', array(
+    $this->get('runopencode.query_loader')->execute('@MyAppReporting/common.ledger.sql', array(
         'year' => (!empty($year)) ? $year : null,
         'limit' => (!empty($limit)) ? $limit : null
     ));

-So, as you can see, year and budget limit can depend of, per example, user input.
+So, as you can see, year and budget limit can depend on, per example, user input.
 However, we can use same query with little help of Twig:

     SELECT * FROM expenses_table ET